EDITORIALS

 Sanity testing vs. regression testing

-Sanity testing should not be confused with regression testing – the two are quite different.
+A sanity check should not be confused with regression testing – the two are quite different.
+Sanity testing is a quick pre-cycle check; regression testing is a thorough process to ensure previously fixed issues haven't reappeared.

 As we've mentioned, sanity testing is a quick check that all the obvious stuff is working before committing to a longer, more expensive full test.
 It's about quickly assessing the current state of the software, particularly after recent changes or bug fixes.